bennaux/osmosis-csvimport-plugin/README.md

 ## Usage ##
 ### Library usage ###
 You can use the plugin as a library like you would use every other OSMOSIS plugin.
 Just build it and use it, at your own risk.
-See the javadoc for more information.
+See the javadoc and the test classes for more information.

 ### Usage from the CLI ###
 If you want to use the plugin with OSMOSIS directly from the command line, build it and put its `.jar` file into OSMOSIS' `bin/plugins` folder.